imvishal09/Unicorn-Companies-Visual-Analysis-of-American-Unicorn-Investment-Networks/README.md

-### Visual Analysis Projects
+# Portfolio: Visual Analysis Projects

-### Unicorn Companies: Visual Analysis of American Unicorn Investment Networks
+## Unicorn Companies: Visual Analysis of American Unicorn Investment Networks

 ### Project Overview
 This project explores the relationships between American unicorn companies and their investors using a visual network analysis approach.
 By analyzing the connections within the investment ecosystem, the project uncovers industry patterns, potential partnerships, and key influencers.